Peaceful protest continues on Azerbaijan's Lachin-Khankendi road despite cold weather (PHOTO)

-SHUSHA, Azerbaijan, January 11.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty first day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 14.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty fourth day, Trend reports from the scene.

 The representatives of Azerbaijani non-governmental organizations have been protesting against the inadmissibility of Azerbaijani specialists to the territory, to monitor the illegal exploitation of deposits in the area of stationing the peacekeepers.